Problems at Root Insurance (ROOT)

 Root Insurance (NASDAQ: ROOT — $3.94 billion) is a car insurance company that is misleading investors and consumers.
 The company went public in October and claims to use its phone app to distinguish good drivers from bad ones by tracking driving speed, braking, travel times, phone usage, and other factors.
 Root recently reported improved underwriting results, which it credits to algorithmic enhancements.
-I believe Root’s results are driven by undisclosed price increases and a one-time pandemic benefit.
+The Bear Cave believes Root’s results are driven by undisclosed price increases and a one-time pandemic benefit.

 In its first-ever conference call on Tuesday Root highlighted Texas, its largest market, as an example of the company’s strong underwriting improvement.
 In response to an analyst question on its Q3 earnings call, Root’s CFO said: